 Efficiency: In a lot of cases, mediation can take less time than litigated divorces.
 Many mediated divorces can be wrapped up in just a few sessions as opposed to waiting months or even a year.
 In addition, mediated divorces do not have a time limit so if the couple does need to take longer to resolve issues, they can do so without pressure from the court.

-Cost Effective: Mediated divorces allow the couple to avoid court fees and not have to pay as many attorney fees, as the divorce usually takes less time than litigated divorces.
+Cost-Effective: Mediated divorces allow the couple to avoid court fees and not have to pay as many attorney fees, as the divorce usually takes less time than litigated divorces.
 Many couples find that they save significant amounts of money by opting for mediation.

-Positive Resolution: Due to the fact that the couple has to put differences aside and work together to resolve issues, they may find that their relationship is healthier at the end of the divorce than it was during the time leading up to divorce.
+Positive Resolution: Due to the fact that the couple has to put differences aside and work together to resolve issues, they may find that their relationship is healthier at the end of the divorce than it was during the time leading up to a divorce.

 Zimmet Law Group, P.C. is an experienced team of attorneys and mediators that can guide couples through the process of mediation.
-If you are considering a mediated divorce, contact Zimmit Law Group, P.C. to schedule a consultation.
+If you are considering a mediated divorce, contact Zimmet Law Group, P.C. to schedule a consultation.